ludiane-tr/ludiane-tr/README.md

 ---
 *********************************************************************************************************************************************************
-📰 My current updates:
+## 📰 My Current Updates

-  🐍Currently learning Python API
+- 🐍 Currently learning Python API
-  📝Working in a group on the HBnB project
+- 📝 Working in a group on the HBnB project
-  📝Learning Python to build more powerful backend systems.
+- 📝 Learning Python to build more powerful backend systems
-  📝Mastering web development with a focus on full-stack technologies like HTML, CSS, and JavaScript.
+- 📝 Mastering web development with a focus on full-stack technologies like HTML, CSS, and JavaScript
-  📝Building personal projects that showcase my skills and can contribute to my portfolio.
+- 📝 Building personal projects that showcase my skills and can contribute to my portfolio

 *********************************************************************************************************************************************************